Almarch/pokedex/README.md

 The services we need are:
 - The web UI, available at ports 80/443.
 This port will be exposed on the web.
 - The notebook, available at port 8888.
 This port will remain available for private use only.
 - A SSH endpoint.
 Port 22 of the gaming machine (A) will be exposed through port 2222 of the VPS (B).
-This port will be reserves for SSH tunneling to the GPU server.

 ### From A) the gaming machine